-The Lindoso castle is an example of its heritage wealth and one of the most important Portuguese military monuments, due to its strategic location on the course of the River Lima, next to the border with Spain, in an interior line between the Peneda and Gerês mountains, but also for the technical and stylistic novelties that its construction introduced in the panorama of medieval Portuguese military architecture.
+Lindoso Castle is an example of rich heritage and one of the most important Portuguese military monuments, due to its strategic location on the course of the Lima River, next to the border with Spain, in an interior line between the Peneda and Gerês mountains, but also due to the technical and stylistic innovations that its construction introduced into the panorama of medieval Portuguese military architecture.

-In the 17th century, at the same time that Portugal was fighting for the restoration of its independence, this interior section of Alto Minho was particularly important in the incursions on either side of the border, and the castle was endowed with a more complex military system.
-The works would be completed around 1666 (date inscribed on the lintel of one of the doors), just three years after being conquered by Spanish troops and, again, regained by the Portuguese.
+In the 17th century, at the same time that Portugal was fighting to restore its independence, this interior section of the Alto Minho was particularly important in the incursions on both sides of the border, which is why the castle was equipped with a more complex military system.
+The works would be completed around 1666 (date inscribed on the lintel of one of the doors), barely three years after it was conquered by Spanish troops and, again, reconquered by the Portuguese.